Interesting Facts for Kids

 Croatia Facts: Croatian Food

-Croatians love their food and especially lunch is a special meal especially on a Sunday, when often the whole family comes together.
+Croatians love their food and especially lunch is a special meal especially on a Sunday, when often the whole family comes together and enjoys traditional Croatian dishes such as Peka which is a meal cooked over open fire while the dish is covered with a lid.

 Many Croatian dishes contain fresh vegetables and seafood.
 Croatians cook with fish or shell fish such as scampi, mussels, shrimps which are the main catch in coastal regions.
 Oily fish such as sardines, mackerels, anchovies are very popular too.